-Here’s the 1st-ever portrait of Earth and moon from a distance | EarthSky.org
+Voyager 1: 1st portrait of Earth and moon 45 years ago | EarthSky

-September 18, 1977.
+Voyager 1 on September 18, 1977 captures image of Earth and moon

 Previous images had shown a part of the Earth, and a part of the moon, together.
-But – until this image by Voyager 1, taken on today’s date 41 years ago – we’d never seen the Earth and moon as whole worlds in space, in the same frame and in color.
-Can you imagine how the image affected people, at the time?
+But we’d never seen the Earth and moon as whole worlds in space, in the same frame and in color.
+That’s until Voyager 1 took this image on today’s date 45 years ago.
+Can you imagine how the image affected people at the time?
 I can, because I remember it.
-It was a stunning revelation.
+It was a stunning revelation and such an incredible photo.

 Voyager 1 left Earth on September 5, 1977.
 It lifted off from Cape Canaveral, Florida, aboard a Titan-Centaur rocket.